flutter/website/src/resources/platform-adaptations.md

 if the platform is debug-overridden to iOS or the default Cupertino theme is used.

-You may choose to adapt the text styling in Material widgets to match the default text styling on iOS.
+You might choose to adapt the text styling in Material widgets to match the default text styling on iOS.
-You can see widget specific examples in the
+You can see widget-specific examples in the
 [UI Component section][] below.

 <div class="container">